 Jonathan Boulakia is Chief Legal Officer of Chartwell Retirement Residences, a TSX-listed owner/operator of approximately 250 retirement and long term care properties in Canada and the U.S. In this capacity, he is responsible for all legal and governance matters relating to Chartwell.
-Jonathan advises Chartwell on acquisitions, dispositions, joint ventures and corporate finance transactions, as well as on legal issues arising out of Chartwell’s operations.
-Prior to joining Chartwell, Jonathan practiced corporate law at Torys, focusing on corporate finance and mergers and acquisitions.
-He subsequently worked in legal and business roles at a technology company and a financial institution.
 Jonathan attended McGill University for undergraduate studies in Science, graduated magna cum laude from the University of Ottawa Common Law Program and has completed the Canadian Securities Course and various other courses on financial literacy, human services and leadership.
-Jonathan is fluent in English and French.
-He is also a graduate of the Directors Education Program.

-Performer and educator Dr. Gregory Irvine has had a long association with the National Youth Orchestra as orchestra member, summer staff member, and former and current Board member.
+Performer and educator Dr. Gregory Irvine has had a long association with NYO Canada as orchestra member, summer staff member, and former and current Board member.
 He values the many aspects of this association and continues to support the NYOC so that young Canadian orchestral musicians will continue to be provided with the highest level of orchestral training.
 Dr. Irvine currently teaches in the Music Department of the University of Prince Edward Island.

 Sharman King has been actively involved in music throughout his life.
 He is the bass trombonist of the Vancouver Opera Orchestra and has recorded over 300 TV programs in international distribution.
 Sharman is a sessional instructor at the University of British Columbia and is a member of many community and professional boards including the Vancouver Musicians’ Association, UBC Library Advisory Board, Performing Artists Lodge and the City of Vancouver’s Arts & Culture Policy Council.

 Marina Kun is the President of Kun Shoulder Rest Inc., which manufactures shoulder rests for violins and violas.
 In 1972 her late husband, Joseph Kun, invented the first shoulder rest which created a world market for shoulder rests and is the world leader in its field.
-Marina has received several awards for excellence in business and for her contribution to music, the arts and philanthropy, including being named by Profit magazine as one of Canada’s top 100 women entrepreneurs as well as receiving a gold medal from the Design Exchange and National Post for the Kun Voce Shoulder Rest.
-She is also active in her community, supporting a number of organizations.
+Marina has received several awards for excellence in business and for her contribution to music, the arts and philanthropy, including being named by Profit magazine as one of Canada’s Top 100 women entrepreneurs as well as receiving a gold medal from the Design Exchange and National Post for the Kun Voce Shoulder Rest.

 James Sommerville is Principal Horn of the Boston Symphony Orchestra, a position he has held since 1998.
-The winner of the highest prizes at the Munich, Toulon, and CBC competitions, Mr. Sommerville has pursued a solo career that has spanned 25 years, and has brought critically acclaimed appearances with major orchestras throughout North America and Europe.
+The winner of the highest prizes at the Munich, Toulon, and CBC competitions, Mr. Sommerville has pursued a solo career that has spanned 25 years and has brought critically acclaimed appearances with major orchestras throughout North America and Europe.
 He is a member of the Boston Symphony Chamber Players, with whom he tours and records regularly.
-As a conductor, Mr. Sommerville has appeared with many professional orchestras and ensembles throughout Canada and the USA.
-He has led the Hamilton Philharmonic to great critical acclaim in his three years there as Music Director.

 Paul Tichauer is an experienced CEO and a Fellow of the Chartered Institute of Arbitrators.
 He specializes in commercial arbitration and mediation for the metallurgical and minerals processing sectors.
-He has an extensive and widely diversified international commercial background having held senior leadership positions with industrial and technology companies in Canada, the USA and Europe.
 A skilled and respected business leader, engineer and scientist, Paul now mentors a number of CEOs in a broad array of industries and sectors.
-A metallurgical engineering graduate from McGill University and a PhD in metallurgy from MIT, Paul also earned an MA in Philosophy, Politics, and Economics as a Rhodes Scholar at Oxford University, and an MBA in Finance at Pace University.
-He has served on the boards of a number of companies and institutions and is a former Board Chairman of Soundstreams, one of Canada’s greatest promoters of contemporary music, recently celebrated for the production of “The Whisper Opera” by David Lang.
-And before all of this, Paul studied cello for 10 years with Walter Joachim, principal cellist of the MSO, as well as trombone at Westmount High School.
+A metallurgical engineering graduate from McGill University and a PhD in metallurgy from MIT, he also earned an MA in Philosophy, Politics, and Economics as a Rhodes Scholar at Oxford University, and an MBA in Finance at Pace University.

 Daniel Tones is an award-winning percussionist equally committed to fostering creative development in aspiring musicians.
-He earned a doctorate in performance and ethnomusicology from the University of British Columbia and studied with Salvador Ferreras, Russell Hartenberger, and John Rudolph.
-He has performed with internationally recognized percussionists Bob Becker, Aiyun Huang, Morris Palter, and Steve Schick, has appeared at music festivals on three continents, and has been broadcast nationally on radio and television.
+A former NYO member (2001 and 2002), he earned a doctorate in performance and ethnomusicology from the University of British Columbia and studied with Salvador Ferreras, Russell Hartenberger, and John Rudolph.
+Daniel has performed with internationally recognized percussionists Bob Becker, Aiyun Huang, Morris Palter, and Steve Schick, has appeared at music festivals on three continents, and has been broadcast nationally on radio and television.